movie-clip/datoro/src/services/ai/README.md

 # AI Analysis Service

 ## Overview
-This service loads pre-generated AI analysis from static JSON files.
-AI insights are generated locally using `scripts/generate-ai-insights.mjs` and stored in `public/ai-insights/{ticker}.json`.
+This service loads pre-generated AI analysis from a static JSON bundle.
+AI insights are generated locally using `scripts/generate-ai-insights.mjs` and stored in `public/ai-insights.json`.

 ## Benefits
 - **Zero API costs**: No OpenAI/Ollama API calls at runtime